Information about groundwater in the Canterbury Region.

-Some of these aquifers contain water which fell as snow on the Southern Alps and rain in the foothills thousands of years ago.
-Others have been filled by seepage from our major braided rivers and from rain soaking into 8000sq km of the Canterbury plains.
-Throughout the region, on both the plains and in the hill country, aquifers have different characteristics depending on soil types, the geological formations under the ground and the affects of seismic activity over thousands of years.
+Throughout the region, on both the plains and in the hill country, the groundwater system has different characteristics depending on soil types, the geological formations under the ground and the effects of seismic activity over thousands of years.

 (03) 353 9007